toransahu/send2kindle/README.md

 When sending a collection of pages if no title is provided, volume takes the title of the first page.

-You can always get more information about usage of commands and options by typing `kindle-send help`
+You can always get more information about usage of commands and options by typing `send2kindle help`

 ---